kkiesling/ans-python-workshop/_episodes/10-shielding.md

 ## A Multi-Material Shield

-Our previous work made possible to calculate the flux after pasing through two materials, but what about 5 materials?
+Our previous work made possible to calculate the flux after passing through two materials, but what about 5 materials?
 10 materials?

 The design of the `calc_phi` function makes this possible with a relatively small change to the code.
-Rather than asuuming a specific number of materials are being passed into the function, we can use a for loop to calculate the flux after each material and return the final flux value at the end of the function.
+Rather than assuming a specific number of materials are being passed into the function, we can use a for loop to calculate the flux after each material and return the final flux value at the end of the function.